 The new cells are more resistant to stomach acid.
 But inflammation, sores (ulcers), and bleeding can still occur in that part of the esophagus.

 You can treat GERD to control your symptoms and feel better.
-Having Barrett's esophagus slightly raises the risk for developing esophageal cancer.
-If Barrett's esophagus is suspected, a doctor may want to test the lining of the esophagus periodically to check for cells that may develop into cancer.
+Having Barrett's esophagus slightly raises the risk for esophageal cancer.
+If Barrett's esophagus is suspected, a doctor may want to test the lining of the esophagus now and then to check for cells that may develop into cancer.
 These tests may include endoscopy and doing a biopsy of any cells that do not look normal.

 eMedicineHealth Medical Reference from Healthwise